aonurdemir/takeaway-mail-microservice/README.md

       provide enough time for bug fix for failing jobs.

 - To further control mails' delivery status, third party callbacks can be leveraged
 - To reduce high traffic coming to email services, a new batch endpoint can be exposed to provide clients to send batch emails.

+- I choose to implement “consumer self-service” in the same repo for simplicity and because of time restriction.
+The better way could be creating a new laravel application with seperate repository.
+Additionally, circuit breaker implementation could be transformed into a composer package and used for the two seperate services.

 - Rate limiter